 10. Thelonious Monk

-Born in North Carolina in 1917, Monk became known for his inventive piano playing that involved dissonant harmonies and unexpected turns in his improvisational melodies.
+Born in North Carolina in 1917, composer and jazz pianist Thelonious Monk became known for his inventive piano playing that involved dissonant harmonies and unexpected turns in his improvisational melodies.

-Monk was recorded almost as much as Duke Ellington, and besides his music, he was also well known for his consistently iconic appearance of a suit, hat, and sunglasses.
+In his career, Monk recorded almost as much as Duke Ellington, and besides his music, he was also well known for his consistently iconic appearance of a suit, hat, and sunglasses.

 Some of his most famous compositions—now standards in the jazz repertoire—include “Round Midnight,” “Blue Monk,” and “Ruby My Dear.”